leeroywking/remoteDev/README.md

 # Beginners guide to setting up VS Code's Remote Development plugin pairing with a free-tier AWS EC2 Instance for a better Windows based web developer experience.

 This guide would be good for any developer who finds that their local development environment is resource constrained.
 Either through poor network performance or in my case because the Ubuntu WSL took four and a half minutes to run create-react-app.
-I made gifs of the steps and did my best to type out actual steps that I did in the gifs.
+I made gifs of the steps and did my best to type out actual actions I took in the gifs.

 ## Assumptions
 - You have access to an AWS free tier account[1]